wzm206/COAL/README.md

 We shared our model on the [OneDrive](https://1drv.ms/f/s!Avelnwj9jiVSiZpPzkjy74ZmzXGHzA?e=6ooSSe).
 It is now easy to use models on robots navigation and exploration.
 First, download `real_env.pt` and `sample_traj.pt`, then put them into `model_weight` folder.

 If you don't have a robot yet, you can still test our framework by recording videos with your phone.
 There are our example video recorded through mobile phone in the folder `demo_video`.
-Directly run `deploy. py`:
+Directly run `deploy.py`:

     python deploy. py